krilangs/ComPhys---Master/README.md

 Some python files are a bit messy at this point.

+Scripts: Contains all the scripts used in this thesis.

-Plots: Contain all the plots made by the scripts used in this thesis.
+Plots: Contains all the plots made by the scripts used in this thesis.

 * *Masteroppgave_tmp.pdf* is the master thesis (so far).